mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v1.0.md

 #### 6.4.2 Service Details

-[Figure 43](#figure-43) shows how the request transaction process works, using the **/transactionRequests** resource.
+[Figure 44](#figure-44) shows how the request transaction process works, using the **/transactionRequests** resource.
 The approval or rejection is not shown in the figure.
 A rejection is a callback **PUT /transactionRequests/**_{ID}_ with a **REJECTED** state, similar to the callback in the figure with the **RECEIVED** state, as described in [Section 6.4.1.1](#6411-payer-rejected-transaction-request).
 An approval by the Payer is not sent as a callback; instead a quote and transfer are sent containing a reference to the transaction request.

-###### Figure 43
+###### Figure 44

-{% uml src="assets/diagrams/sequence/figure43.plantuml" %}
+{% uml src="assets/diagrams/sequence/figure44.plantuml" %}
 {% enduml %}

-**Figure 43 -- How to use the /transactionRequests service**
+**Figure 44 -- How to use the /transactionRequests service**

 #### 6.4.2.1 Payer Rejected Transaction Request

-[Figure 44](#figure-44) shows the process by which a transaction request is rejected.
+[Figure 45](#figure-45) shows the process by which a transaction request is rejected.
 Possible reasons for rejection include:

 - The Payer rejected the request manually.
 - An automatic limit was exceeded.
 - The Payer entered an OTP incorrectly more than the allowed number of times.

-###### Figure 44
+###### Figure 45

-{% uml src="assets/diagrams/sequence/figure44.plantuml" %}
+{% uml src="assets/diagrams/sequence/figure45.plantuml" %}
 {% enduml %}

-**Figure 44 -- Example process in which a transaction request is rejected**
+**Figure 45 -- Example process in which a transaction request is rejected**

 #### 6.4.3 Requests